sharadmv/beginner-hackjam/README.md

 ```
 Now it should list all your cheeps!

-You've just built your first website!
+You've just built your first hack!
 Show your friends!
 Tell your mom!
 Start a billion dollar company!
 ![](http://i0.kym-cdn.com/photos/images/newsfeed/000/185/885/SANDCASTLES.png?1318627593)